cacophony-wj/servitium/README.md

 The _Lover's Lab API_ (automatic download interface) is no longer available due to technical considerations, so it is recommended to download all mods from there in a normal web browser _before launching Wabbajack._ In addition, several files from other third-party hosts such as _MEGA_ and _Google Drive_ often have difficulty, so those must be downloaded as well.
 To do so, take the following steps.

 Create a directory for your chosen modlist.
 Something in the root folder of a fast Solid State Drive, or -- ideally -- an M.2 NVME.
-(Something like `D:\Licentia`).
+(Something like `D:\Servitium`).

-Within that directory, create another directory called `downloads` -- in all lower case. (`D:\Licentia\downloads`)
+Within that directory, create another directory called `downloads` -- in all lower case. (`D:\Servitium\downloads`)

 Refer to [this document](DOWNLOADS.md) for links to all of the External Mods you need to download.
 Place all of the files in the `downloads` directory you created above. **DO NOT EXTRACT THEM,** they need to be _exactly_ as downloaded from the website.